HarendraKumarSingh/form-extractor-ocr/README.md

 </br>

-<b>NOTE</b>: Current model trained on 10 images of each handwritten characters from (a-z) & (A-Z) and 10 images of each handwritten numbers from (0-9), that's why the prediction accuracy is poor, but with more data the prediction can be improved.
+<b>NOTE</b>: Current model was trained on 10 images of each handwritten characters from (a-z) & (A-Z) and 10 images of each handwritten numbers from (0-9), that's why the prediction accuracy is poor, but with more data the prediction can be improved.